g2nb/docs/docs/faq.md

 # FAQ
 ---

-## Q: Is the GenePattern Notebook Worspace intended for use with Protected Health Information (PHI)?
+## Q: Is g2nb intended for use with Protected Health Information (PHI)?
-The GenePattern Notebook Workspace is not intended for use with Protected Health Information (PHI).
-If you want to perform analyses with PHI data, please see our [instructions for running a private GenePattern Notebook instance.](https://gpnotebook-website-docs.readthedocs.io/en/latest/local-installation/)
+g2nb is not intended for use with Protected Health Information (PHI).
+If you want to perform analyses with PHI data, please see our [instructions for running a private g2nb instance.](https://gpnotebook-website-docs.readthedocs.io/en/latest/local-installation/)

 ## Q: How do I move notebooks or other files to different directories?